 What does matter is whether PhotoRec recognizes the file type you’re trying to get back.
 Since it’s scanning raw data for known file signatures, recovery depends on that recognition.
 If your file has a unique header and it’s included in PhotoRec’s library, it’s got a solid chance of coming back.

-Currently, PhotoRec can recover over 480 file extensions across 300+ file families.
-It covers everything from office docs and archives to videos, RAW camera files, and audio formats.
+PhotoRec can recover more than 480 file extensions from 300+ file families, including office documents, archives, video, RAW camera, and audio formats.
 You can check out the full list of supported file types here.

 Storage Devices & Data Loss Scenarios